acant/exordium/README.md

       /[branch_name]
     /[file path]
       /[oid]
+/posts
+  # feed of all posts
+/[each post type]
+  # each is a collection for seeing just that post type
+  #
 /photo
-  # possible endpoints for providing things like galleries and collectios of
+  # possible endpoints for providing things like galleries and collections of
   # photos
 /about
   # Is there any value in putting the identity into is own resource?